brownplt/examplar/ASSIGNMENT_CREATION_README.md

     ```javascript
     const wheats = compileFiles(<wheat source folder id>)
     ```

-    and clicking the run button
+4. Click the Run button in the interaction window

-4. Compile the chaffs by executing
+5. Compile the chaffs by executing
     ```javascript
     const chaffs = compileFiles(<chaff source folder id>)
     ```
-    and clicking the run button
+6. Click the Run button in the interaction window

-5. Make a public subdirectory in the assignment folder with the public facing name for the assignment (e.g. 'docdiff') with subdirectories 'wheat' and 'chaff'
+7. Make a public subdirectory in the assignment folder with the public facing name for the assignment (e.g. 'docdiff') with subdirectories 'wheat' and 'chaff'

-6. After determining the folder IDs for 'wheat' and 'chaff', execute
+8. After determining the folder IDs for 'wheat' and 'chaff', execute
     ```javascript
     copyCompiled(wheats, <'wheat' folder ID>, chaffs, <'chaff' folder ID>)
     ```

-7. Check that the files, which should now have names ending in '.js', are present in the 'wheat' and 'chaff' folders
+9. Check that the files, which should now have names ending in '.js', are present in the 'wheat' and 'chaff' folders

-8. Remove link sharing from the wheat and chaff source folders from step 1
+10. Remove link sharing from the wheat and chaff source folders from step 1 (optional)

-9. In the folder created in step 5, create the following files:
+11. In the folder created in step 7, create the following files:
     * \<assignment>-code.arr
         ```
         provide *